All Episodes

 This is always a very good question, and I love providing the answer.

-This this term, tax the rich, the rich aren't paying their fair share of taxes, is so loaded and such a misnomer.
+This term, tax the rich, the rich aren't paying their fair share of taxes, is so loaded and such a misnomer.

-Capital gains are when you have taken the money you've earned after taxes that you've earned and you invest it in uh in an equity or in a stock or what have you.
+The people who have genuine wealth in this country, who do not work and have earned incomes when you make a wage, capital gains are when you have taken the money you've earned after taxes that you've earned and you invest it in an equity or in a stock or what have you.

-Uh Any gain, any appreciation is only taxed at 15%.
+Any gain, any appreciation is only taxed at 15%.

 The truly wealthy in this country never pay these tax increases.

-Some are in municipal bonds, some are in equities, some are in hedge funds, they're all over the place, but they're not paying 39%.
+Some are in municipal bonds, some are in equities, some are in hedge funds.

 And if the rich tax rate gets raised to 42%, they're not going to pay that.